Hoang-Long2012/Clipcopy/README.md

 ## Features

+- Copy text directly to the Windows clipboard.
 - Copy text from standard input directly to the Windows clipboard.
 - Supports Unicode text.
 - Reads until end-of-file (EOF).